GaryGod3/django_with_celery_template/README.md

 - the Redis message broker
 - the Celery worker built upon the Django settings.

-It is a development implementation of these services in Docker.
+This is a development implementation of these services in Docker.